Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The benchmark

-To evaluate a model’s ability to distinguish and generate the referred subject in complex visual contexts, we introduce a new benchmark, \textbf{\ourbench}.
-It contains 409 test cases across character, object, and scene combinations and subject distinction, with 19 case types in~\cref{fig:benchmark_task}(a) and 6 subtasks in~\cref{fig:benchmark_task}(b), providing a comprehensive evaluation of a model’s ability to distinguish and utilize subject features.
-Unlike traditional benchmarks that emphasize visual fidelity or text alignment, \ourbench~focuses on cross-modal reasoning from complex contexts involving reference images and instructions, which requires deciding \textit{whom} to generate when multiple candidates appear within or across images. \ourbench~includes three progressively challenging tasks, as shown in~\cref{fig:benchmark_task}(c): composition, distinction, and distinction \& composition.
-In the composition task, each reference image contains a subject, and one or more images correspond to single or multiple generated subjects.
-In the distinction task, each reference image contains multiple subjects, and the model generates one target subject.
-The distinction \& composition task integrates both settings, where each reference image contains multiple subjects and multiple images are used for multi-subject generation.
+To evaluate a model’s ability to distinguish and generate referred subjects in complex contexts, we introduce \textbf{\ourbench}, a benchmark with 409 test cases spanning character, object, and scene combinations and subject distinction.
+It covers 19 case types in~\cref{fig:benchmark_task}(a) and 6 subtasks in~\cref{fig:benchmark_task}(b), enabling comprehensive evaluation of subject distinction and feature utilization.
+Unlike traditional benchmarks emphasizing visual fidelity or text alignment, \ourbench~focuses on cross-modal reasoning over complex reference images and instructions, requiring the model to decide \textit{whom} to generate among multiple candidates. \ourbench~includes three progressively challenging tasks, as shown in~\cref{fig:benchmark_task}(c): composition, distinction, and distinction \& composition.
+In composition, each reference image contains one subject, and one or more images are used for single- or multi-subject generation.
+In distinction, each reference image contains multiple subjects, and the model must generate the target one.
+The distinction \& composition task combines both settings, requiring multi-subject generation from reference images that each contain multiple subjects.
 Tasks involving distinction include cross-category and intra-category cases, indicating whether candidate subjects in a reference image belong to the same category.
-As shown in~\cref{tab:benchmark_comparison}, existing benchmarks mainly assess subject composition in simple contexts, whereas our benchmark addresses more realistic scenarios.
+As shown in~\cref{tab:benchmark_comparison}, existing benchmarks mainly evaluate subject composition in simple contexts, while our benchmark targets more realistic scenarios.